Games-and-Simulations/sc-docker/INSTALL.md

 Sometimes popup for entering your credentials could appear after VNC window, so don't miss it.

+Now build the images required to run sc-docker.
+Enter the docker directory and run `build_images.ps1`.
+Now you're setup to install scbw to manage the game containers.

 ### Python & pip

 Download and install Python 3.6 release from [Python releases for Windows](https://www.python.org/downloads/windows/)